CCRI-Cyberknights/page/docs/TESTING-ROADMAP.md

 ## Overview

-This document outlines the aspirational goals and future enhancements for the CCRI Cyberknights project's automated testing strategy.
+This document outlines the aspirational goals and future enhancements for the Cyber Club project's automated testing strategy.
 These improvements are designed to create a more robust, reliable, and comprehensive testing framework for Single Page Applications (SPAs).

 ## Current State (Phase 1 - Completed)